SirRunner/SirRunner-Modding-Tools/terrain_detailer/README.md

 color will be converted to its actual terrain color.

 ### Versions
 There are two versions in here: the normal terrain detailer and the simple one.

-The normal terrain detailer uses Perlin noise to create the output image.
+1. The normal terrain detailer uses Perlin noise to create the output image.

-**NOTE**: I would not recommend running the normal terrain detailer on the entire map.
+   - **NOTE**: I would not recommend running the normal terrain detailer on the entire map.
 Because of the large amount of information that would have to be stored, you **may** run out of RAM and get a MemoryError (I got it with 16 gigs of RAM).
-Instead, run it on smaller sections of the map.
+Instead, run it on smaller sections of the map by making new .bmp files.

-**NOTE**: Additionally, because of how the math and indexing is currently implemented ensure that both the width and height of the file you are pulling from are even numbers.
+   - **NOTE**: Additionally, because of how the math and indexing is currently implemented ensure that both the width and height of the file you are pulling from are even numbers.

-The simple terrain detailer just randomly samples the specific terrain.
+2. The simple terrain detailer just randomly samples the specific terrain.
 For this one, you should be able to pass through your entire terrain map should you wish.

-**NOTE**: The simple terrain detailer is not fully implemented at the moment.
+   - **NOTE**: The simple terrain detailer is not fully implemented at the moment.
 Please do not use it

 ### Current Status
 Normal (Perlin) Detailer: